-The Dodd-Frank Act is significantly changing the regulation of the financial services industry, resulting in new standards related to regulatory oversight of systemically important financial companies, derivatives transactions, asset-backed securitization, mortgage underwriting and consumer financial protection.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), including implementing regulations, establishes standards related to regulatory oversight of systemically important financial companies, derivatives transactions, asset-backed securitization, mortgage underwriting and consumer financial protection.
 This legislation is affecting and will, in the future, directly and indirectly affect many aspects of our business and could have a material adverse effect on the Reference Obligations and on our business, results of operations, financial condition, liquidity and net worth.
 The Dodd-Frank Act and related regulatory changes could require us to change certain business practices, cause us to incur significant additional costs, limit the products we offer, require us to increase our regulatory capital or otherwise adversely affect our business.
 Additionally, implementation of this legislation will result in increased supervision and more comprehensive regulation of our customers and counterparties in the financial services industry, which may have a significant impact on the business practices of our customers and counterparties, as well as on our counterparty credit risk.
 It is possible that any such changes will adversely affect the servicing of the Reference Obligations.

 Examples of aspects of the Dodd-Frank Act and related regulatory changes that may affect us include minimum standards for residential mortgage loans, which could subject us to increased legal risk for some loans we acquire; and the development of credit risk retention regulations applicable to residential mortgage loan securitizations, which could impact the types and volume of loans sold to us.
-Under the final version of the "ability to repay" rule of the Consumer Financial Protection Bureau ("CFPB"), which became effective on January 10, 2014 and was revised in August 2016, there is uncertainty as to whether the rule may increase our legal risk for loans we acquire.
+Under the "ability to repay" rule of the CPFB, there is uncertainty as to whether the rule may increase our legal risk for loans we acquire.
 We could also be designated as a systemically important nonbank financial company subject to supervision and regulation by the Federal Reserve.
 If this were to occur, the Federal Reserve would have the authority to examine us and could impose stricter prudential standards on us, including risk-based capital requirements, leverage limits, liquidity requirements, credit concentration limits, resolution plan and credit exposure reporting requirements, overall risk management requirements, contingent capital requirements, enhanced public disclosures and short-term debt limits.